jishengpeng/ControlSpeech/README.md

 - The directory for storing text and related prompts is located in the "./VccmDataset" .

-- The test set comprises four groups, corresponding to experiment one through experiment 4 as described in the paper.
+- The test set comprises four groups, corresponding to experiment one through experiment four as described in the paper.

 ## 2.Evaluation Metrics